-The lower limit for this plant being 50°F (10°C) and upper limit 97°F (35°C), so you’re unlikely to have any issues with our cushy 21st century indoor temperatures.
+The lower limit for this plant being 50°F (10°C), and the upper limit 97°F (35°C), so you’re unlikely to have any issues with our cushy 21st-century indoor temperatures.

 Again the Cebu Blue isn’t picky, but it has a preference for an environment with a higher humidity level.
 Anything in the 60-90% range should be well received.

 I always like to look at where the plant comes from, and Cebu Island (where it literally evolved from) stays in the range the 70-85% all year round – so if you aim for that, then you’ll have one happy Epipremnum.

 Like many tropical vines, this lovely plant needs something to climb up.

 A vine wanna do what a vine wanna do.